SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.txt

 Added: Enhanced the style of the admin's payment settings window to match the design of SpectroCoin.com, providing a more cohesive user experience.

 Added: Introduced an informative message on the admin page, guiding users on how to obtain the mandatory credentials required for using the SpectroCoin plugin effectively.
 This addition helps users easily find the necessary information for setup and configuration.

-Version 1.1.0 (07/31/2023):

-Added: Included a link to access SpectroCoin plugin settings directly from the plugin page.
-This enhancement provides users with easier access to the configuration options.

-Version 1.2.0 MINOR (09/10/2023):

-Added: Implemented plugin string internationalization, for plugin translation to various languages.

-Added: Included two additional links within admin window connecting to official wordpress.org website to easily rate, leave feedback and report bugs.

-Tested: Tested and checked compatibility with Wordpress 6.3 and WooCommerce 8.0.1

-Modified: Added style changes in settings window

-For Developers: Added documentation with parameters and return variables before every function

-Version 1.3.0 MINOR (10/04/2023):

-Fixed: Replaced hardcoded order statuses in plugin settings.

-Added: Custom order statuses created manually or using plugins will appear in SpectroCoin settings menu.

-Added: During checkout, if error is occured, now client will see the error code and message instead of generic error message.

-Added: Now plugin checks the FIAT currency, if it is not supported by SpectroCoin, payment will not be available.

-Added: Added admin notice in admin plugin settings to notify that shop currency is not supported by SpectroCoin.

 == Frequently Asked Questions ==